anthonyj713/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model.
+You can pretty much write HTML in JavaScript because of the DOM.

 2. What is an event?

+An event is when code is executed when an action happens from the user.
+An event can happen when the user clicks the mouse or strokes a key.

 3. What is an event listener?

+An event listener attaches and event to a specific element.

 4. Why would we convert a NodeList into an Array?

+We would convert a NodeList into an array so we could map or for loop through the data.

 5. What is a component?

+A component is a small block of reusable code.

 ### Git Set up